Cantera/wssci-2018-workshop/README.md

 * Model non-ideal fluids

 This Workshop & Forum will cover basic usage of Cantera, getting started with Cantera development, and a discussion panel regarding future directions for Cantera.
-The Workshop will be hosted by the lead developers of Cantera.
+The Workshop will be hosted by members of the Cantera community.

 Everyone is welcome, and we especially encourage new users to attend!
+Please fill out the form at
-Please email [bryan.weber@uconn.edu](mailto:bryan.weber@uconn.edu) for further information or if you plan to attend!
+<https://goo.gl/forms/viOfChT5dvAHrCyj1> if you plan to attend!